rahul4732saini/fise/doc/getting-started.md

 4. **(Optional) Build Application**:

-   To build the application on your current system, follow the steps mentioned under the [Build Guide](./build-executable.md).
+   To build the application into an executable file on your current system, follow the steps mentioned under the [Build Guide](./build-executable.md).

 <h2 align=center>Running FiSE</h2>

-Once all the steps mentioned above for installation are completed, you can run the program using the following command to run the [main.py](../fise/main.py) file present within the **fise** directory:
+Once all the steps mentioned above for installation are completed, you can run the software using the following command to run the [main.py](../fise/main.py) file present within the **fise** directory:

 ```bash
 python fise/main.py
 ```

-Running this command opens a command-line interface similar to **SQL**, allowing users to type in queries and view the corresponding output.
+Running this command opens a command-line interface similar to **SQL**, allowing you to type in queries and view the corresponding output.

 <h2 align=center>Basic Usage</h2>

 FiSE allows you to perform file, directory, and data searches using SQL-like commands.
-Here are a few basic examples to get you started:
+Below are a few basic examples to get you started:

 ### Example 1: Perform a File Search